 - Tardiness: Students who are late need to report to the office before going to class.
 Being late for class causes the student to miss valuable class time, and is very disruptive to the class.
 If this becomes a habit with any student, parents will be informed of the problem.

 Parents are welcome to observe (but not disrupt) their children’s class at any time.
-Simply notify Michael Denz and the catechist before class begins.
+Simply notify Julie Manheim and the catechist before class begins.

 THE EFFECTS OF CONFIRMATION

 It is evident from its celebration that the effect of the sacrament of Confirmation is the special outpouring of the Holy Spirit as once granted to the apostles on the day of Pentecost.

 From this fact, Confirmation brings an increase and deepening of baptismal grace:

 - It roots us more deeply in the divine filiation which makes us cry, “Abba!
 Father!”;

 - It unites us more firmly to Christ;